pelicanmedia/pelican-pi-signage/README.md

 3. Install and enable two systemd services:
    - `pi-signage.service` — Flask media server (starts on boot)
-   - `pi-signage-kiosk.service` — Chromium in kiosk mode (starts on graphical login)
-4. Install and enable a nightly update timer (`pi-signage-update.timer`)

-After install, open a browser on another device and go to:
+   - `pi-signage-kiosk.service` — Chromium in kiosk mode (starts on graphical login) After install, open a browser on another device and go to:

 | Page | URL |